iAhmadGad/Hakam/README.md

 As a problem solver, sometimes you might have slow internet, and waiting until your submission get tested might take longer than expected, you might even refresh your page a lot of times.

-so why not testing your solutuon locally before you submit it?
+so why not testing your solution locally before you submit it?

 ## What does "Hakam" mean?